Department of Defense Historically Black Colleges and Universities/Minority-Serving Institutions (HBCU/MI) Program

 DoD HBCU/MI Program Awards

-The Department of Defense (DoD), through the Office of the Under Secretary of Defense for Research and Engineering (OUSD(R&E)), is pleased to announce awards to 98 university researchers at Historically Black Colleges and Universities and Minority-Serving Institutions (HBCUs/MIs) totaling $50.1 million as part of the fiscal year 2024 DoD HBCU/MI Research and Education Program.
+The Department of Defense (DoD), through the Office of the Under Secretary of Defense for Research and Engineering (OUSD(R&E)), announced awards to 98 university researchers at Historically Black Colleges and Universities and Minority-Serving Institutions (HBCUs/MIs) totaling $50.1 million as part of the fiscal year 2024 merit-based competition under the DoD HBCU/MI Research and Education Program.
 The competitive awards support the acquisition of equipment for research projects in scientific disciplines of critical importance to DoD.
-The list of awardees may be accessed by selecting an emblem below.

 DoD HBCU/MI Student Internship and Faculty Fellowship Program